hammad-ali-shah/Visualisation/Tableau/Pakistan Flood 2022 Dashboard/README.md

 ## About the Project

-I utilized the "Pakistan Flood 2022" [dataset](https://www.kaggle.com/datasets/revolutionarybukhari/floods-in-pakistan-2022-latest-ndma-dataset) from the National Disaster Management Authority (NDMA) that was available on Kaggle.I visualized this dataset using Tableau.
+I utilized the "Pakistan Flood 2022" [dataset](https://www.kaggle.com/datasets/revolutionarybukhari/floods-in-pakistan-2022-latest-ndma-dataset) from the National Disaster Management Authority (NDMA) that was available on Kaggle and visualized this dataset using Tableau.

 ## Feedback